On-Line Policy Iteration with Trajectory-Driven Policy Generation: Computational Studies

 We have applied the stochastic version of multiagent on-line PI to solve this problem, where there are $3m$ `agents' in our terminology.
 The way in which the stochastic generator $\tilde{\mathcal{G}}$ is defined is identical to that described in Section~\ref{sec:4_2}, except that suitable modifications were made to accommodate the larger problem dimension.
 Although we have modeled the problem by using a single state $x_k$ and a single control $u_k$, we note that our algorithm can be carried out in a distributed fashion.
 In particular, at state $x_k^{\ell+1}$, the first drone can compute the control components $(u_{k,1},u_{k,2},u_{k,3})$ related to itself, provided that it has access to the state information $x_k^{\ell+1}$ and the policy $\pi^\ell$.
-Upon computing the control components $(u_{k,1}^{\ell+1},u_{k,2}^{\ell+1},u_{k,3}^{\ell+1})$, the first drone can share this information to the second drone, so that it can compute its own control components; see Fig.~\ref{fig:multi_drone}.
+Upon computing the control components $(u_{k,1}^{\ell+1},u_{k,2}^{\ell+1},u_{k,3}^{\ell+1})$, the first drone can share these components with all the other drones, so that the second drone can compute its own control components; see Fig.~\ref{fig:multi_drone}.
 As indicated in Section~\ref{sec:4_2}, each drone can use parallel computation when calculating individual control components.
 However, the drones cannot compute the control components associated with themselves in parallel.
 Instead, a drone needs to wait for the computation results of the preceding drones, according to some predefined order.

 We have considered the same obstacle layouts as for the scenarios 1, 2, and 3, introduced in Section~\ref{sec:4_2}, and we have computed corresponding paths for 2, 3, and 4 drones, respectively.
 The obstacle layout, the position of the goal regions of all the drones, the trajectories generated under the initial policy, and the policies obtained during the $4$th and the final iterations are shown in Figs.~\ref{fig:env1_mas_traj}, \ref{fig:env2_mas_traj}, and \ref{fig:env3_mas_traj}.
 It can be seen from Figs.~\ref{fig:env1_mas_cost}, \ref{fig:env2_mas_cost} and \ref{fig:env3_mas_cost} that multiagent on-line PI generates significantly improved sequences of policies in all the test cases.
 The corresponding computation times are given in Table~\ref{tab:timing_mas_both_envs}, where parallel computation is used for calculating individual control components.
 The computation time per stage (mean$\pm$standard deviation, in milliseconds) is below the `standard' $0.25$ second limit for all problems, even for the case of $4$ drones.
 The time for data generation and training of each new policy is also shown in Table~\ref{tab:timing_mas_both_envs} (in seconds).